CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_container_runtime_policy.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `docker_bridge_network_cidr`:(string) Bridge IP (--bip) including Prefix (e.g., 172.17.0.5/24) that Docker will use for the default bridge network (docker0).
 Containers will connect to this if no other network is configured, not used by kubernetes pods because their network is managed by CNI.
 However this address space must not collide with other CIDRs on your networks, including the cluster's Service CIDR, Pod Network CIDR and IP Pools.
 * `docker_http_proxy`:(HashMap) - The HTTP proxy configuration for docker.
 Refer to https://docs.docker.com/network/proxy/ for details.
+Deprecated, assign a HttpProxyPolicy to the ClusterProfile ContainerRuntimeProxyPolicy field instead.
 This complex property has following sub-properties:
   + `hostname`:(string) HTTP/HTTPS Proxy server FQDN or IP.
   + `is_password_set`:(bool)(ReadOnly) Indicates whether the value of the 'password' property has been set.